Recent Blog Articles

 - Will additional boosters be needed in the future?
 If so, how often?

-You can expect the FDA and CDC to revise and expand booster recommendations based on continued review and analysis of ongoing research.
-In the meantime, we should redouble our efforts to vaccinate people who haven’t yet received vaccines.
+You can expect the FDA and CDC to continue to expand recommendations for boosters based on review and analysis of ongoing research.
+Guidelines for teens and kids under age 18 will be particularly important.
+In the meantime, we should redouble our efforts to vaccinate people who haven't yet received vaccines.
 Boosters can play an important role in protecting individuals.
 But, as CDC director Dr. Rochelle Wallensky notes, "we will not boost our way out of this pandemic."